pradeepreddy19/Search_DFS_BFS/README.md

 *	Then I check all the nodes that are at a distance of 2 and so on
 *	However, I achieved this mechanism using a list that has all the visited nodes.
 I’m aware that this will create some overhead, But I was not able apply BFS without using a list of visited nodes
 *	Also, this will definitely give me a solution which is also optimal, because I am checking all the nodes in a systematic manner (this is what we expect from BFS)
-Obtaining Path for the Optimal Solution:
+Obtaining Path for the Optimal Solution
-*	I obtained the path from initial state to the goal state by making a small change to the existing fringe where I capture the path from initial node to the goal node (or any node that I visit during the navigation) that is being inserted into the fringe.
+*	I obtained the path directions from initial state to the goal state by making a small change to the existing fringe where I capture the path from initial node to the goal node (or any node that I visit during the navigation) that is being inserted into the fringe.
 	*	Suppose I move from (5,0) to (4,0) that is move “U”, So my node (4,0) from the initial state could be reached by moving in the “U” direction
 	*	And now when I move from (4,0) to (3,0), that is also again “U”.
 Now I add this to the existing path.
 So it will be “U” + ”U”.
 So, by moving in the direction of “UU” we will reach the node (3,0) from the initial node
-	*	By repeating this process for all the nodes, we will get the path from initial state to the goal state
+	*	By repeating this process for all the nodes, we will get the path direction from initial state to the goal state

 ## Problem 2:Arrange Pichus
 ### Abstraction: